 - Snowbird Georgians whose travel patterns make MA's narrow networks unworkable

-Critically, the MA OEP is NOT available to Original Medicare beneficiaries who did not enroll in MA during AEP.
-If you are in Original Medicare on January 1, the MA OEP does not apply to you — you must wait for AEP or a qualifying SEP to make plan changes.
+Critically, the MA OEP is NOT available to anyone who is not already enrolled in a Medicare Advantage plan, however they got in, whether through AEP, their Initial Enrollment Period, or a Special Enrollment Period.
+If you are in Original Medicare on January 1, the MA OEP does not apply to you; you must wait for AEP or a qualifying SEP to make plan changes.

 This guide explains the federal MA OEP framework, the one-change-per-OEP limit, the effective date rules, the coordination with AEP and other enrollment windows, the Medigap implications, the LEP analysis, and the Georgia-specific marketplace context.